Resource

 Foundation Model

 A large AI model trained on broad data and designed to be adapted for a wide range of downstream tasks.
-Foundation models such as GPT-4o, Claude, and Gemini serve as the base for many commercial AI products and services, fine-tuned or prompted to meet specific use cases rather than trained from scratch for each application.
+Foundation models serve as the base for many commercial AI products and services, fine-tuned or prompted to meet specific use cases rather than trained from scratch for each application.

 Frugal AI